AnthonyTC89/Facebook_Like/README.md

 # README

+=> IMPORTANT!
+We had a problem with this milestone, it was merged together with friendships-v2 for some reason.
+So I'm opening another pull request because we need the review to finish the project.
+Thanks for your consideration!

 Created by Microverse students [Anthony Tapia](https://github.com/AnthonyTC89) and [Matheus Silva](https://github.com/matheus-fls) as part of the Ruby on Rails Curriculum.

 About => This is the final project about Ruby on Rails.
 It covers more advanced concepts of Rails like APIs.